 4.8.10 Pragma Restrictions

 Specifies that certain language features are not to be used in a given application.
 For example, the pragma Restrictions (No_Obsolescent_Features) prohibits the use of any deprecated features.
-This pragma is a configuration pragma which means that all program units compiled into the library shall obey the restriction.
+This pragma is a configuration pragma which means that ISO/IEC 8652:2012 clause 13.12 specifies that all program units compiled into the library shall obey the restriction.

 4.8.11 Pragma Suppress